 These women weren’t white-collar (a term referencing high-paying positions historically belonging to men).
 Nor were these ladies blue-collar (referencing manual labor positions also historically belonging to men).
-These women equated their jobs to being stuck in a ghetto, but not just any ghetto – a pink one (pink being a “female” color).
+These women equated their jobs to being stuck in a ghetto, but not just any ghetto – a pink one.
 “Pink-collar ghetto” is a powerful visual – and Lily Tomlin delivers this line both smartly and comically.
 Squished in at Charlie’s bar between her new pals Jane Fonda and Dolly Parton, she says – “Face it, ladies, we are in a pink-collar ghetto.”
 Hilarious.
 Tragic.
 1980 true.

 By definition, 9 to 5 is a farce.
 It’s over-the-top.
 It’s not entirely on the “realistic” level.
-This film could have easily drifted into a serious PSA (public service announcement) on women’s rights, but instead of drifting there – it launches full-steam ahead into lovable shenanigans.
+This film could have easily drifted into a serious PSA (public service announcement) on women’s rights.
+Instead, it launches full-steam ahead into lovable shenanigans.
 After all, kidnapping one’s boss is not light fare – it’s pretty criminal.
 But 9 to 5 pulls it off.
 So much so that most viewers are probably cheering these three kidnappers on.

 But if bolting back from Memory Lane and revisioning 9 to 5 for the year 2020, it’s hard to say how it would fare.
 Who would be cast?
 And where would it take place?
 Maybe it could star a talented trio of TV sitcom comics like 2016’s Ghostbusters remake (Kate McKinnon, Kristen Wiig, and Melissa McCarthy).
 And maybe it would be set in an aircraft manufacturing plant to showcase the modern 2020 woman – “out of the secretary seat” and “into the mechanical engineering cockpit.”
 All intriguing possibilities.